State: Florida

 Families can also choose private schools, nonpublic schools that charge tuition.
 Florida’s more than 2,500 private schools come in all shapes and forms, from religious schools to schools designed for children with special needs.
 Florida even has the nation’s first archdiocesan-supported virtual private Catholic school.
 The average tuition for private schools in the state is $9,977 for elementary schools and $11,189 for high schools.

 Florida also offers specific scholarship programs for struggling readers, victims of bullying, and students with an Individualized Education Plan.
 In 2023, Florida expanded its Family Empowerment Scholarship for Students with Unique Abilities Program to help eliminate a waitlist for students with special needs.
+In 2024, the scholarship was expanded to include families with pre-K students, and the enrollment cap was raised to more than 72,000 students.

 These programs are popular: More than 370,000 Florida students have applied for one of Florida’s school scholarships for the 2023-2024 school year with about 10.3% of students participating.